East End of London, 1884-1895.

 It was announced in September 1899 that the £200 had been raised by public subscription, amongst the subscribers, were the Bishops of Islington and Stepney and the Hon.
 Lionel Holland, M.P. for Tower Hamlets Bow & Bromley.

-Sadly, a bombing raid on London in the Second World War, damaged St Gabriel’s beyond repair and the Church along with the ‘Enraght’s Chapel’ was demolished.
+Sadly, a bombing raid on London in the Second World War, damaged St Gabriel’s beyond repair and the Church along with the ‘Enraght Memorial Chapel’ was eventually demolished.

 Above Text & Page Design by dave-portslade